secworks/siphash/README.md

 function.

-The project includes a testbench that verifies that the core generates the correct respons to the testvectors in Appendix A of the SipHash paper [1].
+The project includes a testbench that verifies that the core generates the correct response to the testvectors in Appendix A of the SipHash paper [1].
 The project also includes a simple Makefile for compiling the core using Icarus Verilog [3].